 15 Important things you need to know before moving to Minnesota

-Let’s get into the nitty-gritty details about life in Minnesota.
-Here’s a list of 15 things folks need to know before moving.
+Now, let’s get into the nitty-gritty details about life in Minnesota.
+Here’s a comprehensive list of 15 things folks need to know before moving up north.

 1. The Twin Cities have a lot to offer

-Minneapolis and Saint Paul, the state’s two largest cities, are commonly referred to as the Twin Cities.
-This metro area is filled with diverse activities and experiences, making it a desirable location for visitors and homebuyers alike.
+The state’s two largest cities, Minneapolis and Saint Paul, are commonly referred to as the Twin Cities.
+Diverse activities and experiences fill this metro area, making it a desirable location for both visitors and homebuyers.

-Whether it’s hockey games at Xcel Energy Center, experiencing unique visuals at the Walker Art Center, introducing kids to STEM at the Science Museum, or live concerts at the legendary First Avenue, the Twin Cities truly do have something for everyone.
-In addition, the Twin Cities are extremely walkable and connected by public transportation, making the area easily accessible to all.
-And don’t forget about the Mall of America — the ultimate shopping and recreation destination.
+Whether it’s hockey games at Xcel Energy Center, experiencing unique visuals at the Walker Art Center, introducing kids to STEM at the Science Museum or live concerts at the legendary First Avenue, the Twin Cities truly have something for everyone.
+Plus, don’t forget about the Mall of America — the ultimate destination for shopping and recreation.

 2. Duluth, Rochester and smaller towns offer plenty of appeal

-After the Twin Cities, the next largest population centers in Minnesota are Duluth and Rochester.
-Since the early 20th century, Duluth has been a bustling industry town; today, the city is the busiest port on the Great Lakes and doubles as a major tourist destination.
-Homes in the area range from glistening new waterfront condos to stately historic homes from the town’s first boom in the early 1900s.
+Duluth is a bustling industry town and has been since the early 20th century.
+Today, the city is home to the busiest port on the Great Lakes, and it doubles as a major tourist destination.
+In Duluth, homes range from glistening new waterfront condos to stately properties from the early 1900s.

-Rochester, the third largest city in the state, is home to the Mayo Clinic, a hospital system that is consistently ranked as one of the top medical facilities in the world.
+Rochester is frequently recognized as home to the Mayo Clinic, a hospital system that is consistently ranked as one of the top medical facilities in the world.
 The city also boasts a growing technology community, anchored by a long-time corporate IBM facility in the area.
-Like Duluth, Rochester’s housing stock varies from new construction and multi-family housing options, to larger homes built in 1940 or before.
+Like Duluth, Rochester’s housing stock varies from new construction and multi-family housing options to larger, historic homes built around the 1940s.

-Minnesota’s strong local economy is anchored by its 16 Fortune 500 companies, which vary in specialty from healthcare, to consumer packaged goods, to financial services and more.
-Many new residents to the state are brought here as employees of these companies, which include:
+A strong local economy, anchored by 18 Fortune 500 companies, provides opportunities for residents of the area.
+Industry specialties range from healthcare, to consumer packaged goods, financial services and more.
+Many move to Minnesota as employees of these major companies, such as: